hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

    HASURA_GRAPHQL_ENABLE_TELEMETRY=false

-In order to turn off telemetry on CLI and on the console served by CLI, you can set the same environment varibale on the machine running CLI.
+In order to turn off telemetry on the CLI and on the console served by the CLI, you can set the same environment varibale on the machine running CLI.
 You can also set ``"enable_telemetry": false`` in the JSON file created by the CLI at ``~/.hasura/config.json`` to perisist the setting.